 The module transmitter 127 is under module microcontroller 121 control.
-The module transmitter 127 employs 5 frequency synthesis to generate the carrier frequency.
+The module transmitter 127 employs frequency synthesis to generate the carrier frequency.
 In the preferred embodiment, this frequency synthesis is accomplished by a voltage controlled crystal reference oscillator and a voltage controlled oscillator in a phase lock loop circuit.
-The digital data stream 151 is used to frequency 10 modulate the carrier frequency resulting in the radio frequency signal 94 which is then transmitted through the module antenna 100.
-The generation of the carrier frequency is controlled by the module microcontroller 121 through programming in the EEPROM 124, making the module 15 transmitter 127 frequency agile over a broad frequency spectrum.
-In the United States and Canada a preferred operating band for the carrier frequency is 902 to 928 MHz.
-The EEPROM 124 can be programmed such that the module microcontroller 121 can instruct the module transmitter 127 20 to generate a carrier frequency in increments between 902 to 928 MHz. as small as about 5 to 10 kHz.
-In the US and other countries of the world, the carrier frequency may be in the 902-928 MHz, Wireless Medical Telemetry Bands (WMTS), 608-614 MHz, 1395-1400 MHz, or 1429-1432 MHz or other 25 authorized band.
+The digital data, stream 151 is used to frequency modulate the carrier frequency resulting in the radio fremodule antenna 100.
+The generation of the carrier frequency is controlled by the module microcontroller 121 through programming in the EEPROM 124, making the module transmitter 127 frequency agile over a broad frequency spectrum.
+In the United States and Canada a preferred operating hand for the carrier frequency is 902 to 928 MHz.
+The EEPROM 124 can be programmed such that the module microcontroller 121 can instruct the module transmitter 127 to generate a carrier frequency in increments between 902 to 928 MHz, as small as about 5 to 10 kHz.
+In the US and other countries of the world, the carrier frequency may be in the 902-928 MHz, Wireless Medical Telemetry Bands (WMTS), 608-614 MHz, 1395-1400 MHz, or 1429-1432 MHz or other 15 authorized band.
 This allows the system to be usable in non-North American applications and provides additional flexibility.

-The voltage controlled crystal oscillator (not shown) in the module transmitter 127, not only provides the reference 30 frequency for the module transmitter 127 but, advantageously also provides the clock function 154 for the module microcontroller 121 and the A/D means 118 assuring that all components of the signal processing module 85 are synchronized.
-An alternate design can use a plurality of refersence frequency sources where this arrangement can provide certain advantages such as size or power consumption in the implementation.
+The voltage controlled crystal oscillator (not shown) in the module transmitter 127, not only provides the reference 20 frequency for the module transmitter 127 but, advantageously also provides the clock function 154 for the module microcontroller 121 and the A/D means 118 assuring that all components of the signal processing module 85 are synchronized.
+An alternate design can use a plurality of refer- 25 ence frequency sources where this arrangement can provide certain advantages such as size or power consumption in the implementation.